 Planning Obligations - New and Recent Developments

-The current Planning Obligations regime first came into force on 1 February 2011 and is scheduled to be amended.
+The current Planning Obligations regime first came into force on 1 February 2011 and was amended with effect from 18 November 2020.

 Planning obligations are a key tool in facilitating the grant of planning permission and the delivery of on-site and off-site (including education, transportation and housing) infrastructure related to developments.